cloudsolver/aws-ccp/04-AWS_Costs_Economics_Billing.md

 # AWS Costs, Economics and Billing Practices

-_16% of the exam_questions about 8-10 questions_
+~~_16% of the exam_questions about 8-10 questions_~~
+*update 22/02/2024*: _according to [this](https://aws.amazon.com/blogs/training-and-certification/coming-soon-updates-to-aws-certified-cloud-practitioner-exam/) AWS blogpost, Billing, Pricing, and Support is now **12%** weight of the exams instead of 16%_

 * [EC2 Instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instance-purchasing-options.html) are [priced](https://aws.amazon.com/ec2/pricing/) as follows
     * On-Demand: EC2 capacity billed to the second.
         * Pay for what you use.
-        * Use case: Applications are under development, workloads are not expected to run for more than a year, no upfront payment or long-term committment, unpredictable workloads but don't want to be interrupted.
+        * Use case: Applications are under development, workloads are not expected to run for more than a year, no upfront payment or long-term commitment, unpredictable workloads but don't want to be interrupted.
-        * On-Demand Capacity Reservation: It is possible to buy upfront capacity to mitigate against capacity contraints in an AZ.
+        * On-Demand Capacity Reservation: It is possible to buy upfront capacity to mitigate against capacity constraints in an AZ.
     * Spot: unused EC2 capacity on sale.
         * Pay the least but no guarantee of runtimes or interruptions.
 A 2-minute warning is provided via instance meta-data that your application should check for and prepare for shutdown.
         * Use case: Start and stop time of the workload does not matter.
 90% savings over On-Demand.
-When your workload is feasable only at the lowest price points.
+When your workload is feasible only at the lowest price points.
         * Spot price in effect at the beginning of each hour.
-    * Reserved: Upfront capacity reservation committment for long running workloads.
+    * Reserved: Upfront capacity reservation commitment for long running workloads.
         * Pay upfront with a contract to get discounts.
         * Use case: Save 75% versus On-Demand and willing to pay upfront for 1 or 3 year reservation.
         * Flexibility: All upfront, partial upfront or no upfront is possible.
 A contract is required.
 Provides convertible types at 54% discount - change tenancy, OS or region.
     * Dedicated Instance and Dedicated Host:
         * [Dedicated Host](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/dedicated-hosts-overview.html): Dedicated bare metal rental and host exclusively for you to install software that have licensing tied to host size.
-        * [Dedicated Instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/dedicated-instance.html): Instances run on VPCs on a hardware dedicated to a single customer.
+        * [Dedicated Instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/dedicated-instance.html): Instances run on VPCs on hardware dedicated to a single customer.
         * Use Case: Save 70% off of On-Demand.
 Software that is licensed based on per-core, per-socket or per-VM.
 Regulations that require tenancy exclusivity.
-        * Dedidicated host is a physical server, dedicated instance runs on a host.
+        * Dedicated host is a physical server, dedicated instance runs on a host.
-    * Savings Plan: Compute usage committment for 1 or 3 years applicable across multiple compute services.
+    * Savings Plan: Compute usage commitment for 1 or 3 years applicable across multiple compute services.
-        * Save upto 72% off of On-Demand.
+        * Save up to 72% off of On-Demand.
         * Use Case: For flexibility across various services like Lambda, Fargate, and EC2.
         * This is a billing convenience nothing to do with a capacity reservation.
 * Lambda Pricing